 A faint drizzle snuck up on us, so we busted out our tarps for protection.

 Did I forget to mention that our buddy Brock did not bring a tent or hammock?
 For the duration of the hike he had been sleeping in the dirt like a dang peasant (his choice).
 We felt bad on this particular night as there were so many rocks around that it would have been very uncomfortable to rough it on the floor, so we gave him a hammock.
 He couldn’t stop talking about how much nicer it was to sleep in an ENOS.

 We all had an amazing nights sleep!

 Brock was struggling to wake up, we had to double check several times to make sure he was still in the land of the living…

-Over breakfast, we all discussed how we had heard the legends and myths of Hanakapiai Falls.
+Over breakfast, we all discussed the legends and myths we had heard of Hanakapiai Falls.
 Unfortunately, to get to the waterfall would add another 4 miles to our hike before the final 2 miles to get to our pick up location.
 We had too much gear to attempt the hike and our buddy Brock’s knees would never be able to handle the added distance.
 Luckily, our dope friend Brock took one for the team.
-He wanted to continue his new found patin of sleeping in a hammock and offered to watch all of our stuff if we wanted to go to the waterfall.
+He seemed quite enthusiastic about holding down the fort with all of our stuff, if it meant he could continue sleeping in our hammock, thus allowing us to go chasing waterfalls.
 Brock!
 If you ever read this, you are a true patriot!
 We thank you for your service.

 I did not have to think twice about it.
-I was ready to throw my back off the mountain already, so being offered the opportunity of “free-hiking” with no 50lbs pack sounded pretty alluring.
+I was ready to throw my pack off the mountain already, so being offered the opportunity of “free-hiking” with no 50lbs burden sounded pretty alluring.